jadentheprogrammer06/custom-autoinstall-linux/README.md

 # About
   **This program is primarily designed for AMD64 systems running UBUNTU.**
   * **However, People are free to download this and modify/fork it to suit their needs.**
-  * **In the future, I plan on forking this program to be compatible with Raspberry Pi and its OS.**
+  **I am currently also designing this program for Raspberry Pi and its official OS.**

 # Installation Instructions.
   1. **Download this repository and extract the zip archive.**